-Is it possible to enjoy the Harbour City on a budget?
+Is it possible to enjoy Sydney on a budget?
 Too right, mate!
 Despite its glitzy image, Sydney is essentially an outdoor city, and it costs nothing to look (or lie on a beach), so you’ll be surprised at how much you can save simply by being sensible with your cents.

 Attractions on the Cheap

 From the iconic Sydney Opera House and the Harbour Bridge to glittering skyscrapers, parks, and opulent mansions, Sydney centers on the dazzling blue waters of Port Jackson.
 Now you could spend thousands chartering a boat to see it all, but what’s the point of that when you can take a ferry from Circular Quay past the opera house, the former prison island of Fort Denison, and the multimillion-dollar properties to Watson’s Bay for a few dollars return?